SantiagoHM20/netherita-gymnasium-service/README.md

 # ECIBienestarGymService

-Gym management microservice for the ECI-Wellness platform.
+Gym management microservice for the ECIBienestar platform.
 She manages Gym Sessions, Reservations, Physical Routines, Physical Progress and Trainer Reports for wellness services at the Julio Garavito Colombian School of Engineering.

 ## Overview